jgoldfar/octave-pde1d-docker/README.md

 to open a shell in a container with the given image.

-Your current working directory should be mounted to `/data` inside the running container.
+Your current working directory will be mounted to `/data` inside the running container.

 Why should I use this container?